-Incandescent offers that warm glow that homeowners appreciate, but that’s about it.
-Incandescent fixtures are the most inefficient on the market, having been built on century-old filament technology.
+Incandescent – Incandescent bulbs offers that warm glow that homeowners appreciate, but that’s about it.
+Classic incandescent under cabinet light fixtures are the most inefficient on the market, having been built on century-old filament technology.
 This inefficiency not only leads to considerable waste, it also leads to considerable thermal output, which poses a threat to everything nearby.
 Wood will warp and glass can crack with extended exposure to heat.
 And, of course, anyone who touches it, like a curious child, will burn themselves on the light.
 In truth, lighting technology is marching so fast now that incandescent fixtures are being phased out in a lot of applications.

 LED technology has been around for more than half a century, but its use as a lighting implement has only been feasible in the last 10 or so years.
 In that time, huge strides have been made in LED manufacturing processes, leading to better output, better reliability and better consistency among LEDs from a particular brand and design.
 LEDs are rapidly replacing other forms of lighting across the board, in applications ranging from display screens to stadium lighting.